 If your application is approved, you'll become a participant on the Domestic RHI.
-Throughout the whole time your installation is accredited to the scheme, you'll have various responsibilities in relation to you, your property, and your installation.
-These are called 'ongoing obligations' and you'll need to comply with all of them to continue to receive payments and avoid any enforcement action, such as the withholding of payments and recovery of any overpayments.
-In the following sections, we list the ongoing obligations.
+The whole time your installation is accredited to the scheme, you'll have various responsibilities in relation to you, your property, and your installation.
+These are called 'ongoing obligations' and you'll need to comply with all of them to continue to receive payments and avoid any enforcement action, such as the withholding or recovery of any payments.

 Some of these general ongoing obligations apply to everyone who is a participant on the scheme.
 Others will only apply to those whose installation has changed, who have a biomass installation, or who have fitted metering.
-It's important that you understand your ongoing obligations.
-If you don't meet them, you may miss out on payments or lose accreditation.
-We explain this in more detail below.